mosajjal/dnsmonster/docs/content/en/docs/Getting started/installation.md

 ### Prebuilt packages

 Per each release, the statically-linked binary mentioned above is also wrapped into `deb` and `rpm` packages with no dependencies, making it easy to deploy it in Debian and RHEL based distributions.
-Note that the packages do not generate any service files or configuration templates at installation time.
+Note that the packages don't generate any service files or configuration templates at installation time.

 ### Run as a container